Credit Information in Earnings Calls: Earnings Calls and Text Model Estimation

 We refer to the DTM whose columns correspond to the retained tokens as $L$.
 We then estimate a mapping between PVLGDs and this DTM as follows

-where $PV_{i,t}$ is the PVLGD of the $i$th firm on day $t$ (following the pre-/post-4 PM timing convention described at the start of Section \ref{s:fwd-sel}), $S_{k(i)}$ represents the sector fixed effect for sector $k(i)$ of firm $i$, $L_{i,t}$ is the row of the DTM corresponding to this earnings call, and $\beta$ is an $N_{FS}$-dimensional column vector. \footnote{We tried a version of (\ref{eq:lasso}) with PVLGD changes, i.e, $PV_{i,t} - PV_{i,t-\delta}$ where $\delta \in \{1,5,21,92,183,365\}$ is the number of days from the last earnings call, but found much less explanatory power from the resultant measure.} Even with the dimensionality reduction entailed in the choice of $N_{FS}$, the regression in (\ref{eq:lasso}) is still too high-dimensional to yield stable estimates using traditional methods.
+where $PV_{i,t}$ is the PVLGD of the $i$th firm on day $t$ (following the pre-/post-4 PM timing convention described at the start of Section \ref{s:fwd-sel}), $S_{k(i)}$ represents the sector fixed effect for sector $k(i)$ of firm $i$, $L_{i,t}$ is the row of the DTM corresponding to this earnings call, and $\beta$ is an $N_{FS}$-dimensional column vector. \footnote{We tried a version of (\ref{eq:lasso}) with PVLGD changes, i.e, $PV_{i,t} - PV_{i,t-\delta}$ where $\delta \in \{1,5,21,92,183,365\}$ is the number of days from the day $t$ earnings call.
+We also ran the model with quarter-over-quarter changes in $L_{i,t}$ as the explanatory variable.
+Neither variant worked as well as the one in \eqref{eq:lasso}. } Even with the dimensionality reduction entailed in the choice of $N_{FS}$, the regression in (\ref{eq:lasso}) is still too high-dimensional to yield stable estimates using traditional methods.
 Because of this, we estimate (\ref{eq:lasso}) using a lasso regression with a penalty parameter selected using 10-fold cross-validation. \footnote{This procedure is implemented using Python's \texttt{scikit-learn} toolkit.
-All regressors in (\ref{eq:lasso}) can potentially be excluded by the lasso.}
+All regressors in (\ref{eq:lasso}) can potentially be excluded by the lasso.
+A future direction is to explore a neural network approach for estimating \eqref{eq:lasso}.
+One advantage of our lasso approach is greater interpretability of the text model.}

 The model-implied PVLGD is defined as the fitted value from the regression in (\ref{eq:lasso}), i.e., $\hat{PV}_{i,t} = \hat S_{k(i)} + L_{i,t} \hat \beta$.
 In the full-sample analysis, we refer to the residual from (\ref{eq:lasso}) as the {\it credit score} associated with the earnings call: